trozware/ZonePet/ReadMe.md

 ### Version History

+- v 2.6.7: Updated for 11.0..5 and fixed minimap tooltip display.
 - v 2.6.6: Updated to fix startup crash on 11.0.2.
 - v 2.6.5: Updated for 11.0.
 - v 2.6.4: Updated for 10.2.7.